OPEC, Russia set for oil cut extension but wary of overheating market

 “OPEC’s nine-month option is really a six-month (or three-month) option as it will be re-evaluated at the next meeting,” said Jamie Webster, director at the Boston Consulting Group’s Centre for Energy Impact.
 The existing cuts expire in March.

-Benchmark Brent and U.S. crude prices declined on Wednesday for a third consecutive day although Brent LCOc1 remained above $63.
-[O/R]
+Benchmark Brent and U.S. crude prices declined on Wednesday for a third consecutive day although Brent remained above $63.

 United Arab Emirates Energy Minister Suhail bin Mohammed al-Mazroui said on Tuesday that cutting output through all of 2018 was still the main, but not only, scenario.

-“We have seen very good results toward the market recovery.
+“We have seen very good results towards the market recovery.
 We still need to continue,” he said.

 The production cuts have been in place since the start of 2017 and helped halve an excess of global oil stocks although those remain at 140 million barrels above the five-year average, according to OPEC.

-Russia has signaled it wants to understand better how producers will exit from the cuts as it needs to provide guidance to its private and state energy companies.
+Russia has signalled it wants to understand better how producers will exit from the cuts as it needs to provide guidance to its private and state energy companies.

 Some producers including Rosneft, run by an ally of President Vladimir Putin, Igor Sechin, have questioned the rationale of prolonging the cuts, saying it will lead to a loss of market share to U.S. firms, which are not reducing output.